 Tips for Brewers

-We’ve talked a lot about PPS, bicarbonate, and other water standards, but what water should you actually be using?
+We’ve talked a lot about PPS, bicarbonate, and other standards, but what water should you actually be using?

 “Pay attention to the type of water you’re drinking and reach out to your water supplier to find out what’s in the water,” Ivan advises.
 “The main thing is to be informed about the water you’re using so you know what can be improved.”

 And for those of us coffee-lovers who want a great cup without making our own personal blend?
-Check the label on your mineral water and compare it to the SCA standards.
+Check the label on your bottle and compare it to the SCA standards.
 Try a few different brands with the same coffee to see which you prefer.
 And then, you can also try seeing how different brands suit different coffees.

 Brewing Chemex coffee.
 Credit: Fernando Pocasangre